 The app works by collecting data from RSS feeds and organizing for the user on their Feedly page.
 It was also one of the main tools users moved to after the closing of Google Reader.
-Although Feedly is free to use, they offer a pro version, for $5 a month or $45 a year.
-Catone said Feedly pro, "has better search functionality, faster content updates for smaller sources and integration with a growing number of useful services, including Readability, Pocket, LinkedIn, Evernote and Hootsuite."
+Although Feedly is free to use, they offer a pro version, for $5.41 per month (billed annually), or for teams.
+Catone said Feedly pro, “has better search functionality, faster content updates for smaller sources and integration with a growing number of useful services, including Readability, Pocket, LinkedIn, Evernote and Hootsuite.”

 No good apps list would be complete without a screen capture tool.
 Clipular lets users clip images they find on the web, organize them, and save them to their Google Drive.
 I’m usually a proponent of the using the standard lasso tool that comes with your OS, but Clipular offers some unique extras.